Get access to everything we publish when you sign up for Outside+.

 “Today, we stand on the precipice of a climate crisis to which the fashion industry—and Black Friday itself—have undoubtedly contributed,” he wrote.
 “Our message to citizens everywhere is: You have the power to change the way clothes are made.
 In simple terms, Buy Less, Demand More.”

 Patagonia declined to comment on how the new push to sell used gear is expected to impact the company’s bottom line.
-Whatever the change, it’s sure to be at least marginally significant.
+Whatever the change, it’s sure to be at least moderately significant.
 The company confirmed that Worn Wear had the largest sales week in its three-year history after the new “Buy Less, Demand More” campaign was announced.